ajpmorgan/ajpmorgan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Data Analyst in the Office of Access and Enrollment, Chicago Public Schools.
+I am a Accreditation Project Manager in the Ness School of Economics and Management at South Dakota State University.

-I was previously employed as a postdoctoral Research Fellow within the Social Research Institute at University College London after completing my PhD in economics at the University of Illinois Chicago.
+I previously spent time as a Senior Data Analyst at the Chicago Public Schools and a postdoctoral Research Fellow at University College London after completing my PhD in economics at the University of Illinois Chicago.

 I have several years of experience in data analysis, statistics, and quantitative methods, with particular expertise in causal inference methods.
 I am well-versed in Python, SQL, SAS, Stata, and MS and Google office suites and have a working knowledge of R, Unix environment and version control using git.